Who Pays Closing Costs: Buyer Or Seller?

 Sellers will sometimes agree to make some concessions toward closing costs.
 In a buyer’s market, for example, sellers may need to sweeten the deal by agreeing to concessions.
 Even in a seller’s market, some houses simply have been on the market too long, either because the asking price was too high to begin with or the property is in poor condition.
 In those cases, too, sellers might have to offer some financial incentive to buyers who are willing to consider these slow-moving homes.

 However, just because a seller can pay for closing costs doesn’t mean they will, and just because they’re willing doesn’t mean they can.
-There are limits set by Fannie Mae and Freddie Mac, the government’s mortgage investors, who purchase mortgages that conform to their rules for sale in the secondary mortgage market.
+Limits are set by Fannie Mae and Freddie Mac – government-sponsored enterprises (GSEs) that purchase mortgages that conform to their rules for sale in the secondary mortgage market.

 Primary residence or second home

-Additionally, FHA, FHA 203(k), VA, USDA loans have their own limits:
+Additionally, FHA, FHA 203(k), VA and USDA loans have their own limits:

 Do Your Research